Looking to the future: New grants programmes for Buckinghamshire

 A Strategic Fund for Recovery

-Later in the year (we are currently aiming for November!) we will launch our Strategic programme.
+Our Strategic Fund will be open from November.
 This will see us re-focus on themes that we were developing pre-pandemic, themes that have been made ever more relevant by the events of 2020.
 This includes a commitment to developing a more sustainable local food system and support for the local cultural sector, both will play a significant role in recovery.

 The common thread within our Strategic programme is ‘looking to the future’, asking how we, as a Foundation, can use our resource in a way that contributes to building communities that are resilient and fit for the future.
 As custodians of this future, we are intensifying our support for young people with funding priorities focusing on mental health, employment and skills and a strengthened youth sector.